darwin/fbjqry/README.markdown

     var cont = $('#header').contents(); // returns only nodes with a "tagName"

- * FBJS does not provide a reliable way to compare FB nodes, thus FBjqRY will generate ids for the accessed HTML (canvas) elements unless explicitly set
+ * FBJS does not provide a reliable way to compare FB nodes, thus FBjqRY will generate ids for the accessed HTML (canvas) elements unless explicitly set !
+ * the previous limitation also implies that changing a FB element's id using Javascript might have unexpected behavior if the id You set was previously used for a different FB element !
  * FBJS only provides access to a limited set of attributes - thus custom element attributes or even some valid ones might not be accessible
  * FBML "normalizes" Your anchor's href values e.g. :